Yash161210/TRADE-BOT/README.md

 ## Configuration

-The API key is hardcoded in `yash_nft_ai.html`.
+The API key is hardcoded in `yash_nft_ai.html` (note: filename contains 'nft' but the application is 100% focused on NSE stock trading, not NFTs).
 For production, consider moving it to environment variables.

 ## Tech Stack